hipe/tmx/lib/skylab/git-viz/doc/issues/033-the-different-kinds-of-callback-trees.md

   is ignored by the host, so multiple of them may be associated with any given channel.

-• "handlers" are trees who rather than manage sets of listeners for each channel, allow at most one callback per channel (think of them as "slots");
+• "handlers" are nodes who rather than manage sets of listeners for each channel, allow at most one callback per channel (think of them as "slots");
   with ramifications discussed below.